 With this information you should be able to determine the duration of the project.

 Second of all, you should receive a cost estimate from your contractor.
-If not aware already, ensure to ask about any promotions or discount they may be offering at the time that would fit the scope of your project.
-You can also enquire about the ability to purchase your own materials and financing options if needed.
+If not aware already, be sure to ask about any promotions or discounts they may be offering at the time that would fit the scope of your project.
+You can also inquire about the ability to purchase your own materials and financing options if needed.

 The following are some qualification questions you might ask your remodel contractor: